-- a lease agreements;
+- lease agreements;

-- b commodatum contracts;
+- commodatum contracts;

-- c private agreements for the occupation and use of the surface land, or any other similar purposes; and
+- private agreements for the occupation and use of the surface land, or any other similar purposes; and

-- d purchase agreements.
+- purchase agreements.

 The form of the contract or agreement is not as relevant as its main purpose and the clear determination of the rights and obligations acquired by each of the parties executing the same.

 Should an administrative procedure declare that the requirements established in the Mining Law, its Regulations and other applicable legal provisions have been followed, and that the indemnification is within the prevailing values set out in the respective appraisal and is actually paid, the revision remedy or the constitutional protection shall not be granted.
-In such case, the expropriation, temporary occupation or creation of easement shall be final, binding and enforceable.
+In such a case, the expropriation, temporary occupation or creation of easement shall be final, binding and enforceable.

 iii Additional permits and licences